 Stay away from the majority of the drinks sold on Bourbon Street.
 A lot of them are high in sugar and high in alcohol.
 Two combinations that could lead to a bad hangover quickly, and you definitely don’t want that while traveling.
 If you don’t know exactly what is in it or its alcohol and sugar content.
 Don’t drink it.
 Drinks can easily be laced with dangerous drugs also.
 I don’t really like to drink, but if you do, just don’t do it on Bourbon.

 Bourbon street is also incredible.
-I walk down the street staring at all the faces of business men, respectable people, girls I think to be hookers/strippers, the elderly, and college students like me.
+I walk down the street staring at all the faces of businessmen, respectable people, girls I think to be hookers/strippers, the elderly, and college students like me.
 It is full of all different kinds of people.
 I felt like an anthropologist or ethnographer.
 As I walk down the street music is blasted and I can’t help but bust a move.
-Most of the music is live and I know the words.
 My friends and I laugh though we are sober.
 Bourbon street has filled me with some nights I will never forget and the ones which I definitely remember.
 Many funny stories come from visiting the world renown Bourbon Street.
 Like the time I got proposed to.
 Yes, proposed to.
 I was proposed to by a man I have never seen before in my life.
 It is hilarious to this day.

 One evening I took my hungry stomach to the restaurant Remoulade, a restaurant knows for jambalaya and turtle soup.
-Afterwards I sat with a friend in a outdoor jazz cafe.
+Afterwards, I sat with a friend at an outdoor jazz cafe.
 We ordered Shirley Temples and sat there for hours.
-The jazz and live music in New Orleans is like no where else I have ever been.
+The jazz and live music in New Orleans is like nowhere else I have ever been.
 The cafe was small but inviting with a fountain in the middle.
 People kicked up their feet and relaxed.
 Overall Bourbon Street is an interesting place to visit.
 I would recommend visiting, but know what you are getting into.
 Have fun my darlings.